Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** There are several ways to solve the same challenge.
 It's amazing how one can write such a simple code when I wrote several lines hahahah

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/seek-and-destroy

+### Day 16: January 19, 2020 - Sunday

+**Today's Progress**: I'm stuck at a problem where I have to work with an array of objects and maybe use reduce.
+I still got to solve this mistery!

+**Thoughts:** Hahaha, it's not easy at all to work with this.
+But I won't give up!

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/wherefore-art-thou